webcull/PocketExportConverter/README.md

 node ./src/cli.js json ./path/to/input.zip ./path/to/output.json
 ```

-Or server locally using the port your custom port:
+Or server locally using the default port or your custom port:

 ```bash
 npx http-server ./dist -p 3026